Christianity and Islam: Scriptures

-The Quran dates from the early 7th century, or decades thereafter.
+The Quran dates from the early 7th century or decades thereafter.
 Muslims believe it was revealed to Muhammad, gradually over a period of approximately 23 years, beginning on 22 December 609, when Muhammad was 40, and concluding in 632, the year of his death.
+The Quran is written mostly in parable and not in form of a linear process of history.
+However, the stories often involve Biblical figures.
+By that, the Quran assumes that the audience is familiar with their associated narratives.
+Sometimes, stories featuring in the Bible are summarized, dwelled at length, and sometimes entirely different.
+Another difference in style is that the Bible offers a linear set of time, from the beginning of the narrative to its end, while the Quran implies a cyclical pattern, in which the main narrative of the Quran unfolds repeatedly at the time of each prophet.

-The Quran assumes familiarity with major narratives recounted in the Jewish and Christian scriptures.
-It summarizes some, dwells at length on others and differs in others.
-Muslims believe that Jesus was given the Injil (Greek evangel, or Gospel) by Allah and that parts of these teachings were lost or distorted (tahrif) to produce the Hebrew Bible and the Christian New Testament.
-The majority of Muslims consider the Quran to be the only revealed book that has been protected by God from distortion or corruption, being remained unchanged and unedited since the death of Muhammad, though scholars and early Islamic sources reject this traditionalist view.
+Muslims believe that Jesus was given the Injil (Greek evangel, or Gospel) by God, however that parts or the entirety of these teachings were lost or distorted (tahrif) to produce the Hebrew Bible and the Christian New Testament.
+The majority of Muslims consider the Quran to be the only revealed book that has been protected by God from distortion or corruption.

 Jesus

 Muslims and Christians both believe that Jesus was born to Mary, a virgin.
 They both also believe that Jesus is the Messiah.
 However, they differ on other key issues regarding Jesus.
-Christians believe that Jesus was the incarnated Son of God, divine, and sinless.
-Islam teaches that Jesus was one of the most important prophets of God, but not the Son of God, not divine, and not part of the Trinity.
-Rather, Muslims believe the creation of Jesus was similar to the creation of Adam (Adem).
+Almost all Christians believe that Jesus was the incarnated Son of God, divine, and sinless.
+Islam teaches that Jesus was the penultimate and one of the most important prophets of God, but not the Son of God, not divine, and not part of the Trinity.
+Rather, Muslims believe the creation of Jesus was similar to the creation of Adam.

 Christianity and Islam also differ in their fundamental views related to the crucifixion and resurrection of Jesus.
 Christianity teaches that Jesus was condemned to death by the Sanhedrin and the Roman prefect Pontius Pilate, crucified, and after three days, resurrected.
-Islam teaches that Jesus was a human prophet who, like the other prophets, tried to bring his people to worship God, termed Tawhid.
+Islam teaches that Jesus was a human prophet who, like the other prophets, tried to bring his people to worship the one true God, termed Tawhid.
 Muslims also believe that Jesus was condemned to crucifixion and then miraculously saved from execution, and was raised to the heavens.
 In Islam, instead of Jesus being crucified, his lookalike was crucified.

 Both Christians and Muslims believe in the Second Coming of Jesus.
 Christianity does not state where will Jesus return, while the Hadith in Islam states that Jesus will return at a white minaret at the east of Damascus (believed to be the Minaret of Isa in the Umayyad Mosque), and will pray behind Mahdi.
 Christians believe that Jesus will return to kill the Antichrist and similarly Muslims believe that Jesus will return to kill Dajjal.
 Many Christians believe that Jesus would then rule for 1,000 years, while Muslims believe Jesus will rule for forty years, marry, have children and will be buried at the Green Dome.